Governed Agentic Operations Runtime

 Tier 03

-Tenant-configurable output formatting drives the Business Package per customer — branding, language, section ordering, regulatory disclaimers.
+When the business output is a report, formatting is tenant-configurable per customer — branding, language, section ordering, regulatory disclaimers.
+When it's an action, Hammu writes directly to the target system.
 Domain-configurable output identity, without code changes.

 Architecture